FullstackAcademy/2202-ftb-et-web-pt/Phase-1/week-1/module-2/lecture.md

 ## Business
 1. First Graded Project is due the week of April 5.
 - Projects are to assess your progress and foundations
-2. Supplementary Materials around the Class Concepts
+2. Phase 1 Outline
+3. Documentation

 ## Pair Programming
 - Driver